 Kreteks, or clove cigarettes, are imported from Indonesia and contain tobacco, cloves and other additives.
 Both of these products are not safe alternatives to cigarettes.
 Regular kretek smokers have 13 to 20 times the risk for abnormal lung function (e.g., airflow obstruction or reduced oxygen absorption) compared with nonsmokers.22

 Hookahs and Pipes

 The hookah pipe (also called water pipe, shisha, goza, amongst other names) was introduced in the 1500s in the Mideast.
 Tobacco is heated and the smoke carrying charcoal combustion particles passes through the tobacco to water, which bubbles into a vapor that users inhale.23 Unfortunately, the common perception is that the water in the hookah will filter out harmful chemicals.
 In reality, “the smoke that passes through the water does not eliminate the hazardous, addictive chemicals released from the tobacco (Figure 2).
-At least 82 toxicants and carcinogens have been identified in hookah smoke, including tobacco-specific nitrosamines (TSNAs), polycyclic aromatic hydrocarbons (PAHs), and heavy metals.”24 During a one hour hookah session a person inhales as much smoke as 100 cigarettes.
-According to the 2015 Youth Tobacco Survey (YTS), 7.2% of high schoolers and 2.0% of middle schoolers, totaling over 1.2 million youth, have used hookah in the past months.24-26
+At least 82 toxicants and carcinogens have been identified in hookah smoke, including tobacco-specific nitrosamines (TSNAs), polycyclic aromatic hydrocarbons (PAHs), and heavy metals.”24 During a one-hour hookah session a person inhales as much smoke as 100 cigarettes.25 According to the 2019 Youth Tobacco Survey (YTS), over 600,000 youths have used hookah in the past month, with rates of use similar in boys and girls.26 The Spring 2019 National College Health Assessment found that 15.1% of undergraduates had never tried hookah and 2.1% had used it in the past month.27

 Electronic Nicotine Delivery Systems (ENDS)